Embryo Adoption: Another Fertility Option

 In order for IVF to be successful, whether you use your embryos or donated ones, there is prep work involved to get that uterus to be a baby-friendly environment.
 I had two surgeries to remove a septum in my uterus and had some polyps removed.
 This isn’t always the case, but the fertility specialist will run tests to make sure everything is covered.

 The next step is injections.
 Once you are close to your transfer, there are medications you need to take.
 One of the many positives to embryo adoption is that you don’t require as many injections as you would using your own embryos.
 This is because there is no need to stimulate your ovaries.
 I had to take daily injections in my stomach of Lupron, which prevents you from ovulating.
 I did daily injections, in my bottom, of Progesterone which aided in maintaining pregnancy.
-I also had to take Estrogen pills, since that is a needed hormone for successful pregnancies as well.
+Estrogen pills were also part of the routine, since that is a needed hormone for successful pregnancies as well.
 It sounds scary, but you will be amazed at how strong you are.
 When your end goal is to be a mama, you will do anything.
 The prep work is well worth the beautiful baby at the end.

 The Big Day